rolldown/rolldown/web/docs/about.md

 - Rollup is mature and battle tested for bundling applications, but is significantly slower than bundlers written in compile-to-native languages.

-Having to use two different bundlers is sub-optimal in several ways:
+Having to use two different bundlers is suboptimal in several ways:

 - Subtle differences between the output can cause behavior differences between development and production builds.